-Fuel-burning equipment is considered to be sources of air pollution and are regulated under GW's CAA Title V Operating Permit; thus, information on all fuel-burning equipment (gas or oil) must be submitted to both the DC Department of Consumer and Regulatory Affairs (DCRA) and the District Department of Energy and Environment (DOEE) prior to equipment installation.
+- Fuel-burning equipment is considered to be sources of air pollution and are regulated under GW's CAA Title V Operating Permit; thus, information on all fuel-burning equipment (gas or oil) must be submitted to both the DC Department of Consumer and Regulatory Affairs (DCRA) and the District Department of Energy and Environment (DOEE) prior to equipment installation.
 The most common fuel-burning equipment installed at GW include boilers, emergency generators, water heaters, fire pumps, packaged HVAC equipment, and gas clothes dryers.
-Generally, the construction team obtains the DCRA permits, while U&E is responsible for preparing and submitting air permit applications to DOEE (where applicable, see following bullet).
-The following information is collected via the "Request for Construction/Operating Air Permit From DOEE" Form that is to be completed by the GW Construction Project Manager and submitted to U&E prior to the construction/installation commencement date:

-- Manufacturer name and model number; - > Serial number (typically provided upon installation); - Maximum firing rate (BTU/hour); - Exit gas temperature (°F); - Exit gas velocity (ft/s) and volume through stack (acfm); - Stack inner diameter at exit (ft); - Stack height above ground elevation (ft); and - Anticipated dates and duration of construction (start and end dates); - U&E maintains an extensive inventory of all fuel-burning equipment that includes the above requested information.
+Generally, the construction team obtains the DCRA permits, while UE&E is responsible for preparing and submitting air permit applications to DOEE (where applicable, see following bullet).
+The following information is collected via the "Request for Construction/Operating Air Permit From DOEE" Form that is to be completed by the GW Construction Project Manager and submitted to UE&E prior to the construction/installation commencement date: - Manufacturer name and model number; - > Serial number (typically provided upon installation); - Maximum firing rate (BTU/hour); - Exit gas temperature (°F); - Exit gas velocity (ft/s) and volume through stack (acfm); - > Stack inner diameter at exit (ft); - > Stack height above ground elevation (ft); and - Anticipated dates and duration of construction (start and end dates); - UE&E maintains an extensive inventory of all fuel-burning equipment that includes the above requested information.
 This information is used to calculate and track air emissions from all fuel-burning equipment, which is reported to DOEE twice a year.
 For fuel-burning equipment that is larger than 5 million BTUs/hr (MMBTU/hr), as well as for emergency generators of all sizes, the appropriate permit applications to construct/operate this equipment will need to be submitted to DOEE no less than 120 days (four months) prior to the construction/installation commencement date.
-The "Request for Construction/Operating Air Permit From DOEE" Form can also be used to submit the required information to U&E, and the appropriate DOEE application forms will be completed and submitted by U&E. - The "Request for Construction/Operating Air Permit From DOEE" form can be requested from U&E to report the above requested information prior to installation.
+The "Request for Construction/Operating Air Permit From DOEE" Form can also be used to submit the required information to UE&E, and the appropriate DOEE application forms will be completed and submitted by UE&E. - The "Request for Construction/Operating Air Permit From DOEE" form can be requested from UE&E to report the above requested information prior to installation.
 In late 2015 and early 2017, DOEE proposed to implement a permit application fee scheme where each permit application will need to be submitted with its required fee before it will be processed.
 Fees would vary with the size and type of equipment to be permitted.
-As of July 2017, the rule requiring these fees has not yet been approved. - If the construction team purchases fuel to run or test one of the permanent fuelburning devices (e.g., boilers or emergency generators), U&E requires copies of the fuel specifications and the quantity of fuel delivered for usage tracking to estimate air emissions from fuel-burning equipment.
+As of July 2017, the rule requiring these fees has not yet been approved. - If the construction team purchases fuel to run or test one of the permanent fuelburning devices (e.g., boilers or emergency generators), UE&E requires copies of the fuel specifications and the quantity of fuel delivered for usage tracking to estimate air emissions from fuel-burning equipment.
 Both the specifications and annual fuel usage quantities are reported to DOEE.
 Emergency generators are not permitted to use fuel containing more than 15 ppm (0.0015%) sulfur (i.e., ultra-low sulfur diesel fuel) and either a minimum cetane index of 40 or a maximum aromatic content of 35 volume percent.
-Note that Material Safety Data Sheets (MSDS's) typically do not provide the sulfur content of the fuel. - This requirement includes reporting the run-time hours and fuel usage for emergency generators that are on site for temporary purposes, e.g., used at a construction site by a contractor. - Emergency generators that are permitted under GW's CAA Title V Operating Permit may not operate more than 500 hours annually.
-Whenever the generators are operated (with the exception of scheduled automatic weekly exercises), the date and time of operation and fuel quantity used during generator operation must be recorded and provided to U&E.
+Note that Material Safety Data Sheets (MSDS's) typically do not provide the sulfur content of the fuel.